GeoinformationSystems/MetadataFromGeodata/README.md

 ## Usage
 Use the IDE of your choice and build, e.g., a jar file.
 The package needs one argument - the filename of a property file.
 This file must contain all information to run the main method.
 An example is given in config/propertiesExample.txt.
-A precompiled jar file is given in the folder target.
+Precompiled jar files are given in the folder precompiledPackages.

 *Minimum content of a property file*:
 - `geodata = filenameGeodata.xxx` is the file name to geospatial data for metadata extraction